ferhadme/microservice-example/README.md

 $ psql microservices_jooq -a -f db/data.sql
 ```

-**Note that in above commands, I omit -u flag.
+**Note that in above commands, I omit -U flag.
 Because I have postgresql user named with my shell user name.
-If you use different user name from shell user name, explicitly define -u flag**
+If you use different user name from shell user name, explicitly define -U flag**

 ### Compiling protobuf files for gRPC communication